-One of our most popular ensembles, this ensemble comprises snare drums, trio drums, bass drums and cymbals.
-Many of our drum and other instrumental students love to be involved in this ensemble.
+This ensemble comprises snare drums, trio drums, bass drums and cymbals, and is available to students who play other instruments.
 They rehearse after school once a week from 3:30pm-5:00pm.

 STORM DRUM CORPS

 Due to the increase in interest from students to participate in drum corps, a second drum corps was developed.
 Students in this ensemble do not have to be learning drums as the rhythm reading they learn in music class provides sufficient basis for this ensemble.
 They rehearse after school once a week from 3:30pm-4:00pm.